malcolmwilson8/not-wordle/README.md

 ## About

-A repo dedicated to creating a functional Wordle clone; Not Wordle™.
+A repo dedicated to creating a functional Wordle clone: Not Wordle™.

 ## User Stories
 - I want a random word 5 letter word to be generated when I play and see what letters I have selected